 Guide vanes are designed to offer a regularly increased path for the flow of liquid.

 The kinetic energy of the liquid of the impeller is converted into strain energy throughout flow within the guide vanes.

 Classification of centrifugal pump based on the multiple impulses that use pumps per shaft as follows:

-It has an impeller and is suitable for heads up to 40 meters.
+It has an impeller suitable for heads up to 40 meters.

 These pumps use two or more number of impulses in series.